Katko v. Briney

 Katko v.
-Briney, 183 N.W.2d 657 (Iowa 1971), was a court case decided by the Iowa Supreme Court, in which two homeowners (Edward and Bertha Briney) were held liable for battery for injuries caused to a trespasser (Marvin Katko) who set off a spring gun set as a mantrap in an abandoned house on the homeowners' property.
+Briney, 183 N.W.2d 657 (Iowa 1971), is a court case decided by the Iowa Supreme Court, in which homeowners Edward and Bertha Briney were held liable for battery for injuries caused to trespasser Marvin Katko, who set off a spring gun set as a mantrap in an uninhabited house on their property.
 The case thereafter received wide attention in legal circles, becoming a staple of tort law casebooks and law school courses.

 Factual background

-Bertha Briney inherited an old farmhouse in Mahaska County, Iowa, which the Brineys had left vacant for the last ten years prior to the incident.
-They had the farmhouse boarded up and placed "No Trespassing" signs around the property.
+Bertha Briney inherited an old farmhouse in Mahaska County, Iowa, which the Brineys had left vacant for the last ten years before the incident.
+They boarded it up and placed "No Trespassing" signs around the property.
 The farmhouse was in poor condition and was subject to frequent burglaries and break-ins.

 Marvin Katko worked regularly as a gasoline station attendant in Eddyville, seven miles from the Brineys' farmhouse.
 In 1967, the area around the house was covered with high weeds; Katko had observed it for several years while hunting in the area and considered it to be abandoned.
-Prior to July 16, 1967, Katko and his friend Marvin McDonough had been to the premises and found several old bottles and fruit jars which they stole and added to their collection of antiques.
+Before July 16, 1967, Katko and his friend Marvin McDonough had been to the premises and found several old bottles and fruit jars which they stole and added to their collection of antiques.

 To defend the house against further intruders and theft, Edward Briney mounted a 20-gauge spring-loaded shotgun in the farmhouse and rigged it to fire when the north bedroom door was opened.
 Bertha suggested aiming the gun downward to shoot towards an intruder's legs, rather than cause a mortal injury.
 Edward Briney also covered the bedroom window with steel.

-On July 16, 1967, Katko and McDonough again entered the farmhouse with the intent of stealing more old bottles and dated fruit jars that Katko considered antiques.
-When Katko entered the bedroom, he tripped the trigger mechanism and the shotgun fired into his right leg at point blank range.
+On July 16, 1967, Katko and McDonough again entered the farmhouse with the intent to steal more old bottles and dated fruit jars that Katko considered antiques.
+When Katko entered the bedroom, he tripped the trigger mechanism and the shotgun fired into his right leg at point-blank range.
 Much of Katko's leg, including part of the tibia, was blown away.
-Only by McDonough's assistance was Katko able to get out of the house.
+Only by McDonough's assistance did Katko get out of the house.
 The gunshot wound was sufficiently severe to require hospitalization, where Katko remained for 40 days.